elenasinel/tech-week/docs/mentors-brief.md

 \    **DESIGN THINKER Jane Evans (Founder, Janee)**

-## **ARE YOU IN?**
+## _**ARE YOU IN?**_

-**STEP 1:** Sign up on https://www.founders4schools.org.uk/partners/teensinai/leader/
+**_STEP 1: Sign up on https://www.founders4schools.org.uk/partners/teensinai/leader/_**

-**\*\**** If you are a freelancer, student or not working in a company registered in Companies House, then when asked for "company" during sign up process on F4S platform choose "Acorn Aspirations Limited", mother company of Teens in AI.
+**_\*\** If you are a freelancer, student or not working in a company registered in Companies House, then when asked for "company" during sign up process on F4S platform choose "Acorn Aspirations Limited", mother company of Teens in AI._**

-**STEP 2:** You will receive an invitation to attend a mentoring session by a school via Founders4Schools platform.
+**_STEP 2: You will receive an invitation to attend a mentoring session by a school via Founders4Schools platform._**

-**STEP 3:** Attend the event between 10-24 May.
-A school teacher will send you details about the event and your role in it.
+**_STEP 3: Attend the event between 10-24 May.
+A school teacher will send you details about the event and your role in it._**

-You will be assigned to 1 or 2 teams of 4 or 5 teenagers aged 11-18 to support them and their projects during the days when you have signed up to help.
-This could be after school (4-5 pm) over a couple of days or more, but you could also split you help and offer a combination of in-person mentoring and online via Slack/Skype - it is really up to you to communicate with the teacher and agree what suits you and the schedule of events.
+**_You will be assigned to 1 or 2 teams of 4 or 5 teenagers aged 11-18 to support them and their projects during the days when you have signed up to help.
+This could be after school (4-5 pm) over a couple of days or more, but you could also split you help and offer a combination of in-person mentoring and online via Slack/Skype - it is really up to you to communicate with the teacher and agree what suits you and the schedule of events._**

-This is a volunteering opportunity and any fees associated with volunteering cannot be reimbursed.
+**_This is a volunteering opportunity and any fees associated with volunteering cannot be reimbursed._**

-By participating in our events you agree to comply to our [Code of Conduct](https://teensinai.com/code-of-conduct/).
+**_By participating in our events you agree to comply to our_** [**_Code of Conduct_**](https://teensinai.com/code-of-conduct/)**_._**

 **If you wish to volunteer, but are unable to attend in person, please join the Slack channel to offer help remotely: http://bit.ly/teensinaimentor**